Archaeologists have revealed two new victims of the earthquake in Pompeii - ExBulletin

 Archaeologists have revealed two new victims of the earthquake in Pompeii

-Archaeologists working in Pompeii have found two new victims who they say were killed by the earthquake that accompanied the volcanic eruption in AD 79.
+Dubai, United Arab Emirates (CNN) – Archaeologists working in Pompeii have discovered two new victims who they say were killed by an earthquake that coincided with a volcanic eruption in AD 79.

 The Italian city may be more associated with the devastation caused by the eruption of Mount Vesuvius, but these two men were actually killed by walls pulled down by a simultaneous earthquake, according to the official Pompeii archaeological site.